 For investors seeking Paris alignment, indices can therefore be a challenge to progress.
-Rather than trying to to find a solution that enabled index investing to become part of the answer to climate change.
+Rather than trying to avoid the problem, Brunel wanted to find a solution that enabled index investing to become part of the answer to climate change.

 We therefore worked with FTSE Russell to develop a new series of Paris-aligned benchmarks.
 The new benchmarks harness data across a range of climate factors to provide a climate-linked tilt exposure - and so to achieve Paris alignment.